7 Children Realistic Fiction Books Like The Penderwicks

 3. The Great Trouble: A Mystery of London, the Blue Death, and a Boy Called Eel

-It is a historical fiction in London during the cholera epidemic.
+This is a historical fiction in London during the cholera epidemic.
 Cholera is a sickness that people can get that can be pretty fatal.
-This is a story about the events and how a little kid, a street urchin, a street rat were able to help a famous doctor find the cause of the cholera epidemic of London, which resulted in a lot of deaths.
+This is a story about the events and how a little kid, a street urchin, and a street rat were able to help a famous doctor find the cause of the cholera epidemic in London, which resulted in a lot of deaths.

 The main character in this story is a boy named Eel.
 He is rough and tumbles.
 He takes care of his community and his little brother.
 But he’s got a weird backstory, and his life hasn’t always been that great.
 Eel meets a lovely young and attractive doctor who takes them on a journey to help solve what could be causing all these random and rapid deaths throughout his neighborhood.